maddie480/RandomStuffWebsite/README.md

 ```

 With the example request, this means `['532232', '531562', '530584', '527697']` is the file list for Mod 53749, and `['545472', '484937', '539975']` is the one for Map 211745.

+If you request a mod that does not exist, you will get an empty array as a result.

 This was done since the GameBanana API gives this information through the order of the entries in the `Files().aFiles()` dictionary.
 Order shouldn't matter in JSON dictionaries though, so libraries often mess it up.